awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.18, October 21, 2019 =
+* Fix: Updated calls to register_meta for WordPress 5.3 compatibility.
+* Fix: Refactored edd_get_payment_status to work when Payment statuses are translated.
+* Fix: Improved the compatibility of file downloads with hosting configurations that involve symlinks for uploads.
+* Dev: Added the 'edd_show_nginx_redirect_notice' filter to allow programmatically hiding the nginx file protection admin notice.
+* Dev: Added polyfills for is_countable and is_iterable into EDD core.

 = 2.9.17, October 2, 2019 =
 * Security Fix: Prevent an authentication bypass to the EDD REST API when no API keys exist.